-According to the most-recent quarterly report from the Centers for Medicare and Medicaid Services, in Wisconsin, 19.6% of nursing home residents fell, 7.2% of those falls resulted in injury.
+According to recent data from the Centers for Medicare and Medicaid Services, 19.6% of Wisconsin nursing home residents fell with 7.2% of those falls resulting in injury.
 Wisconsin’s Department of Health Services tallied up 2,664 falls—most of them with injuries—among assisted living facilities in Wisconsin in 2017 (an 11 percent increase over the previous year).
-The state DHS also reported that nearly 4,000 deadly falls had occurred between 2015 and 2017 among those aged 65 or older living in nursing homes and assisted living facilities.
+State data also revealed that 27 percent of deadly falls among those aged 65 or older occur in nursing homes and assisted living facilities.

 Obstructions to funding on necessary equipment and employing sufficient staff could be disastrous, so it is critical to explore facility design elements that can improve resident care and your organization’s value proposition.
 One advantageous way to slash operational costs, while at the same time improving value to potential residents, is by retrofitting or upgrading facility lighting design.

-Lighting-technology advancements are among the latest and most-promising innovations to ensure a better quality of life, not only for seniors in nursing and assisted living facilities, but also for the masses.
-Using light emitting diode (LED) lighting, with circadian-calibrating lighting design (lighting designed to emulate natural light as closely as possible), can complement resident experiences in assisted living in significant ways, such as:
+Lighting advancements are among the latest and most-promising innovations to ensure a better quality of life.
+Not only for seniors in nursing and assisted living facilities but also for the general public.
+Using LED lighting with circadian-calibrated lighting design (lighting that mimics natural light as closely as possible), can complement the assisted living resident experience in significant ways, including:

 - Increased safety with better light quality and color-rendering

-- Increasing comfort and satisfaction with tunable lighting and lighting controls
+- Improved comfort and satisfaction with tunable lighting and lighting controls

 It’s the most important consideration for any facility improvement: safety.
 Nursing and assisted living facilities are often in-operation 24/7 throughout the year, and require proper lighting at all times throughout the day to support the needs of residents.
 For example, dark corridors filled with shadows can be unsafe, but they can also trigger fear in people, especially among seniors suffering from dementia.